 - Pollard, A. 4rd ed.
 (2014) Reflective Teaching: Evidence-informed Professional Practice, Continuum

-It would also be a good idea to think about stationery and other resources that will help such as basic stationery supplies (pens, notepads, glue, scissors etc.) and the use of a laptop (laptop loans are available from the library).
+It would be a good idea to think about obtaining some stationery and other resources that will help you on the programme.
+These could be basic stationery supplies (pens, notepads, glue, scissors etc.) and the use of a laptop (laptop loans are available from the library).